Experienced Social Workers

-We are looking for experienced social workers with post qualification experience within a social work role, or social workers who have successfully completed the ASYE Programme.
+Rated 'Good' by Ofsted, we are looking for experienced social workers with post qualification experience within a social work role, or social workers who have successfully completed the ASYE Programme.
 These social workers will be committed professionals, determined to deliver an excellent service to vulnerable individuals aged 0-25 years, within our communities.
 Current opportunities are available within our Locality Safeguarding Teams in Blyth, Berwick and Bedlington as well as MASH.

 Please do not apply for this post if you do not meet the requirements above.

 You bring the enthusiasm and dedication and in return we can provide you with the opportunity to join a progressive and innovative organisation which values its employees and provides opportunities to contribute to an effective multi agency ethos.

 Our leadership team believes in order for social workers to be effective professionals, we provide a culture of opportunity which is evident within our current stable workforce.